MartinDM/martindm.uk/src/posts/2025-04-30-dont-skip-the-hard-part.md

 The current thinking appears to be: once the hype of "vibe coding" fades and reveals its limits in any scaled product, we’ll be left with the lesson of why AI should be used with caution—always in service of our _own_ vision of good software design.

-In the end, AI is most powerful when wielded by those who have _earned_ that right through the (mis)adventures of software development and _maintenance;_ those who can choose _when_ and _how_ to use it—in support of, not as a replacement for, their judgment.
+In the end, AI is most powerful when wielded intentionally having _earned_ the right through (mis)adventures of software development and _maintenance;_ when we can choose _when_ and _how_ to use it—in support of, not as a replacement for, our human judgment.

----

-Let me know if you'd like this exported as a formatted file or published as a blog post!